Vacation with dog

 Traveling with your dog is a wonderful experience.
-You can spend time together and thus build a deep relationship and at the same time create an intimate bond through shared new experiences.
-If you are planning a holiday with your dog, you will probably travel by car.
-We have in the article Tips for long car journeys with a dog We have compiled recommendations for you on how a long car journey can be pleasant for you and your dog.
+You can spend time together and build a deep relationship and at the same time create a close bond through shared new experiences.
+If you are planning a vacation with your dog, you will probably travel by car.
+We have in the article Tips for long car journeys with a dog We have put together recommendations for you on how to make a long car journey pleasant for you and your dog.
 You can also download our free packing list for dogs in this article.

 We personally travel a lot with our Bulli within Europe.
-We always have to research new entry regulations.
-For list dogs, like our dog breeds, separate or even stricter regulations sometimes apply.
-Some breeds are not allowed to enter some countries at all.
+We have to research entry regulations again and again.
+For listed dogs, like our dog breeds, separate or even stricter regulations sometimes apply.
+In some countries, some breeds are not allowed to enter at all.

-By the way: The shortest route by car usually leads via Denmark.
-In our blog about the Entry and transit regulations for Denmark you can read everything in detail.
-If passing through Denmark is too delicate for you, you can also choose the ferry to Sweden without having to cross Denmark.
+By the way: The shortest route by car is usually via Denmark.
+In our blog about the Entry and transit requirements for Denmark you can read everything in detail.
+If transiting through Denmark is too tricky for you, you can also choose the ferry to Sweden without having to cross Denmark.

-Entry requirements for Sweden with a dog / listed dog
+Entry requirements for Sweden with a dog/listed dog

-Sweden is a beautiful country made up of 52% forest land, 11% mountains, 8% agricultural land and 9% lakes and rivers.
-Looking at the area of the country, Sweden is only sparsely populated and the probability of quiet and natural holiday experiences is quite high.
-The landscapes of Sweden are very diverse and can be admired in their own way at any time of the year.
+Sweden is a beautiful country consisting of 52% forest areas, 11% mountains, 8% agricultural areas and 9% lakes and rivers.
+Looking at the country's surface area, Sweden is sparsely populated and the likelihood of quiet and natural holiday experiences is quite high.
+Sweden's landscapes are very diverse and can be admired in their own way at any time of the year.

-Whether you opt for a city break with your dog in Sweden's charming towns, or for the great outdoors, Sweden has something for everyone.
+Whether you choose a city holiday with your dog in Sweden's charming cities or nature, Sweden has something to offer for everyone.
 The north of Sweden, known as Swedish Lapland, is particularly impressive.
-Icy temperatures in winter, endless days in summer and last but not least, the spectacular natural phenomenon of the Northern Lights attract many tourists to Swedish Lapland.
-Sounds like Sweden is the perfect vacation spot for any dog person who wants to travel with their dog, right?
+Icy temperatures in winter, endless days in summer and not forgetting the spectacular natural phenomenon of the Northern Lights attract many tourists to Swedish Lapland.
+Sounds like Sweden would be the perfect vacation spot for any dog person who wants to travel with their dog, right?
 Yes, we think so too!

-Dogs are welcome on holiday in Sweden – all dogs!
-On the Department of Agriculture's website you will find a guide to help you determine what regulations apply to your dog on holiday in Sweden.
-With the help of five questions you will receive all the measures that you have to fulfill for entry.
+In Sweden, dogs are welcome on holiday – all dogs!
+On the Agriculture Office website you will find a guide that will help you find out which regulations apply to your dog when vacationing in Sweden.
+With the help of five questions you will receive all the measures you need to fulfill to enter the country.
 It is important for you to know that before entering Sweden, every dog must be registered online via the agricultural office (this is very quick) or directly at the customs office at the border.
-To register your dog directly at the border, you can follow the red line ("Red Point").
-Otherwise, the form can be filled out quickly online and you will receive an e-mail confirming your registration.
+To register your dog directly at the border, you can follow the red line (“Red Point”).
+Otherwise, the form can be quickly filled out online and you will receive an email confirming your registration.

-Dogs must be kept on a leash when walking (also in parks).
-Exceptions are special open-air areas.
-Dogs are also allowed to run free in the country and on manageable green spaces outside of the city.
-For dogs from EU member states, the dog must be at least 15 weeks old and have an EU pet ID card with a microchip number.
+Dogs must be kept on a leash when walking (including in parks).
+Exceptions are special outdoor areas.
+Dogs are also allowed to run freely in the countryside and in manageable green spaces outside the city.
+For dogs from EU member states, the requirements are that the dog must be at least 15 weeks old and have an EU pet passport with a microchip number.
 In addition, as everywhere in the EU, a valid rabies vaccination is required.
-Dogs who want to go on holiday from Switzerland to Sweden also need verifiable pet owner insurance, which is usually covered by liability insurance in Switzerland (tip: to be on the safe side, ask your insurance company if you are traveling from Switzerland).
+Dogs who want to vacation in Sweden from Switzerland also need verifiable pet owner insurance, which is usually covered by liability insurance in Switzerland (tip: to be on the safe side, ask your insurance company if you are traveling from Switzerland).

 ✅ Valid EU pet passport